-Salsa verde pork carnitas, pork shoulder slow cooked in tomatilla sauce, then pulled apart, browned in the oven, and returned to the sauce.
+Salsa verde pork carnitas, pork shoulder slow cooked in tomatillo salsa verde sauce, then pulled apart, browned in the oven, and returned to the sauce.

-- 2 cups salsa verde, bottled, canned, or homemade
+- 2 cups tomatillo salsa verde, bottled or homemade

 - 3 cups chicken stock